TASEWA/Expense-Tracker/MoM/Week-2-MoM.md

 			Referred tutorials on Database Testing (pgTap and JMeter) April 18,2021
 			Reffered tutorials on JavaScript Unit Testing
-			Reffered blogs on Mocha JS and Chai
+			Reffered blogs on Mocha JS ,Chai and Postman
+ 	       April 20, 2021
+	       		Worked on Design Diagram
+			Tested Server and Database Connection with Postman